Delta flight dumps fuel on Los Angeles school, 26 treated for minor injuries

 LOS ANGELES: A Delta Airlines jet making an emergency landing at Los Angeles International Airport dumped fuel on the playground of an elementary school in the flight path on Tuesday (Jan 14), inflicting minor injuries on 17 children and nine adults, local and federal authorities said.

-All of the injuries at Park Avenue Elementary School in suburban Cudahy were said to be minor and none of the victims needed hospitalisation, the Los Angeles County Fire Department said on Twitter.
+All of the injuries at Park Avenue Elementary School in suburban Cudahy were said to be minor and none of the victims needed hospitalization, the Los Angeles County Fire Department said on Twitter.

-"Delta Air Lines Flight 89 declared an emergency after departing from LAX, returned to the airport and landed without incident," said Allen Kenitzer, a spokesman for the Federal Aviation Administration.
+"Shortly after takeoff, Flight 89 from LAX to Shanghai experienced an engine issue requiring the aircraft to return quickly to LAX.
+The aircraft landed safely after a release of fuel, which was required as part of normal procedure to reach a safe landing weight," Delta said in a written statement.

-"The FAA is thoroughly investigating the circumstances behind this incident.
-There are special fuel-dumping procedures for aircraft operating into and out of any major U.S. airport," the agency said.
+"We are in touch with Los Angeles World Airports and the LA County Fire Department and share concerns regarding reported minor injuries to adults and children at a school in the area," the airline said.

 The fire department said it had confirmed that jet fuel was the substance dropped on the school's playground while students were at recess and that 70 firefighters were on the scene treating the injured.